 An attempt to merge a semi-jokey buddy movie with a more realistic account of cops’ messy private lives, “Hollywood Homicide” falls short on both counts.
-Pic feels like a half-hearted effort by Ron Shelton to make a big, mainstream studio picture for a change while keeping himself interested by packing in as many personal observations as possible about the Harrison Ford character’s chaotic lifestyle and midlife issues.
+“Light Blue” in comparison to Ron Shelton’s sorely unappreciated last effort “Dark Blue,” pic feels like a half-hearted effort by the individualistic writer-director to make a big, mainstream studio picture for a change while keeping himself interested by packing in as many personal observations as possible about the Harrison Ford character’s chaotic lifestyle and midlife issues.
 Unfortunately, the comic elements are particularly lame and the police procedural storyline is treated with benign neglect.
 Genre appeal and star names should draw reasonable early crowds, but pic’s failure to generate either mirth or excitement suggests short legs and only moderate long-term B.O.

 Popular on Variety

 Shelton’s co-writer Robert Souza, a 22-year LAPD vet who idolizes Joseph Wambaugh, was the director’s technical consultant on “Dark Blue,” and it’s the little details of what makes cops’ lives so crazy that gives the new film whatever interest it possesses.

 Central to the premise here is that old pro Joe Gavilan (Ford) and his young partner of four months, K.C.
 Calden (Josh Hartnett), spend as much of their time on other pursuits as they do investigating crimes.
 Three-time divorcee Joe is trying to make a go of a sideline as a real estate broker, while casually handsome K.C. teaches yoga (exclusively to young hotties, it seems) and is on the verge of quitting the force in order to become a movie star.